AdamSobieski/Narratology/Content/Knowledge.md

 ## Recursive Expressiveness

-A number of possibilities are being explore to elegantly enable clauses to be arguments in clauses.
+A number of possibilities are being explored for enabling clauses to be arguments in clauses.

 _Coming soon._